Article body copy

 Srinivasan has been working on international stranding response issues for nearly a decade.** She says only long-term research can give clear answers as to why marine animals strand, but the main reasons include ocean noise, habitat degradation, lack of food, and pollution.
 Being caught in a fishing net as by-catch can also result in injury that leads to stranding.

-Kalambi’s project through Reef Watch is India’s first sustained effort to record and rescue marine animals.
-Since he began working on this project, Kalambi has visited every beach in the state.
+Kalambi’s project through Reef Watch is one of the first sustained efforts in India to record and rescue marine animals.*** Since he began working on this project, Kalambi has visited every beach in the state.
 “As of now, it’s mostly me driving up and down the coast, asking people to call me as soon as they see stranded animals,” he says.

 “We have enlisted 48 volunteers, which include students, members of local political or religious groups, and, of course, people from the fishing communities who spread the word among their peers and keep an eye out for stranded animals,” he says.
 The project has funding from Reef Watch for three years.